Sycamore Class – Year 5/6

 Welcome to Sycamore Class!

 In our writing lessons, we will keep reminding children of our ‘think, say, write, check’ approach to ensure that they are consistently using full stops and capital letters accurately.
 We will read our sentences aloud to check if our writing is clear and use a thesaurus to ensure we are using ambitious vocabulary and we will include Y5/6 writing features (see the table below).
-This term we will write a fantasy description, a letter to persuade and an advert.
-Our speaking and listening skills will be used as we write Harvest prayers and hold our class sharing assembly (Monday 20th October at 2:45 in the school hall – parents are invited).
+This term we will write a debate in preparation for the MNSP Speak Out Competition, character descriptions and an adventure story

 Please see the table below for a breakdown of this term’s targets:

-In our Reading lessons, children will complete a text study of the book Holes by Louis Sachar, answering a range of both retrieval and inference questions.
+In our Reading lessons, children will study a number of short extracts, answering a range of both retrieval and inference questions.
 Children will read aloud every lesson, practising expression and intonation.
+We will have a special themed week in Week 2 based on Anti-Bullying Week.

 PE lessons will be on Tuesday and Thursday.
-Please send your child to school wearing their PE kit (and bring swimming kit on Tuesday).
+Please send your child to school wearing their PE kit.

 - Children need to have in school every day a spare pair of shoes or wellies for our Adventure Play and Paddock area.